screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

    schedules and issues a DtAck call.

 Ack Packets:
- - Delta-tsendstateisupdated(whatdatahasbeenAcked,the output window,
-   whether or not waiting for the output window to open, and Nak state).
+ - Delta-t send state is updated (what data has been Acked, the output window, whether or not waiting for the output window to open, and Nak state).
  - State parameters required by the EIM are returned (what data have been Acked, the new output window, and if overflow has occurred and, what data has overflowed and needs resending).
- - AcodeisreturnedtotheEIMindicatingthataDtStartDatacall is required to cause a Data or Rendezvous packet to be generated to Ack a reliable-Ack even if there is no data available for sending, that EIM sending can proceed when data is available or that sending is
+ - A code is returned to the EIM indicating that a DtStartData call is required to cause a Data or Rendezvous packet to be generated to Ack a reliable-Ack even if there is no data available for sending, that EIM sending can proceed when data is available or that sending is